Updated December 10, 2025

 Understanding Dog Anxiety

 Dog anxiety is a common issue that can manifest in various ways, such as destructive behavior, excessive barking or licking, or even physical symptoms like trembling.
+Anxieties can develop gradually over time or they may come on more suddenly, such as after a particularly frightening experience for your dog.
 Understanding the root of your dog's anxiety is the first step in finding the right natural remedy.

 Separation Anxiety

 One of the most prevalent forms of dog anxiety is separation anxiety, where dogs become anxious when left alone.
-Symptoms can range from whining and barking to destructive chewing.
+Symptoms can range from whining and barking to house-soiling to destructive chewing.

 Noise Phobias